Protection: Change Your Online Habits

 If you feel the need to have social media, try checking out the decentralized and more privacy-respecting Fediverse.
 This is a volunteer run, peer-to-peer social networking system, and one of the coolest things about it (in my opinion) is the way it interacts universally.
 Imagine if you had a Twitter account but wanted to follow someone on Instagram.
 In mainstream social media, you have to sign up for Instagram.
 On the Fediverse, you can follow them from your own platform even without having an account with that service.
 For Twitter fans, I recommend Mastodon.
 For Instagram fans, PixelFed.
 Facebook users might feel more comfortable on Frendica and YouTube users might find new content on PeerTube.

 Change your default search engine.
 Google tracks all of your searches and records them, and these are all added to your profile to create a more complete picture of you as a person; your likes, dislikes, interests, and more.
 Try a privacy-respecting, no-logging search engine such as SearX, or MetaGer.
 DuckDuckGo is a popular service and I would encourage them over a typical, privacy-disprespecting engine such as Google or Bing, but due to a wide variety of past hiccups and a partially closed-source core, I wouldn't list them as my first recommendaiton.
-However, due to their stability and wide range of unique features, some users may find them more appropriate and desirable.
+On a similar note, Startpage is another popular open-source search engine based in Switzerland that basically acts as an anonymous proxy between you and Google, which often means better quality results.
+Just like DuckDuckGo, however, Startpage has a history of questionable business conduct.
+However, due to their stability and wide range of unique features, some users may find one of these search engines to be more appropriate and desirable.

 Delete any and all unused accounts.
 This includes old social media accounts, library accounts, work accounts, and services you signed up for once and never used again.
 If you can't delete them for whatever reason, change it to a secure password and hold onto it somewhere safe.
 My only exception to this is that I recommend holding onto old email accounts.
 You never know what you once used them for and when you might need them again for that purpose.
 It's better to have them stored safely behind a strong password and 2FA and not need them than to need them and not have access anymore.